-We will ensure that effective communication by voice, observation, or electronic means is maintained so that employees at the work site can contact a supervisor or emergency medical services when necessary.
+The contractors will ensure that effective communication by voice, observation, or electronic means is maintained so that employees at the work site can contact a supervisor or emergency medical services when necessary.
 An electronic device, such as a cell phone or text messaging device, may be used for this purpose only if reception in the area is reliable.
-If an electronic device will not furnish reliable communication in the work area, we will ensure an alternate means of summoning medical services.
+If an electronic device will not furnish reliable communication in the work area, the contractor will ensure an alternate means of summoning medical services is available.